flimflam-austin/hugo-cms-test/content/quick_reads/20180423-18-04-24-e-coli-women/index.md

       * No deaths reported.
     _key: card-4-496a6cb2-1fac-423a-b9e2-5ff7a34a41be
   - order: 4
+    useCheckmark: false
     body: >-
       ## Where E. Coli Comes From

-      Mayo Clinic: Lettuce can be contaminated by E. coli when **run off from cattle farms that have infected cows mixes with vegetable crops**.A While most cattle don’t develop symptoms, they expel the bacteria in their feces, which then contaminates soil & crops.
+      Mayo Clinic: Lettuce can be contaminated by E. coli when**run off from cattle farms that have infected cows mixes with vegetable crops**.A While most cattle don’t develop symptoms, they expel the bacteria in their feces, which then contaminates soil & crops.

-      Common inA **ground beef, unpasteurized milk & produce**.
+      Common inA**ground beef, unpasteurized milk & produce**.
     _key: card-5-5ddeb579-40f6-41be-96f2-8a8edd40fbd7
   - order: 5
+    useCheckmark: true
     body: >-
       Bigger Picture?
 "The CDC is doing their best to protect us. ...Identifying the exact source of the outbreak is proving to be difficult and this may